Wolverine is dead. Long live the Wolverine!

-"Wolverine's been tested in the past, and he's even come close to death on a few occasions,” Marvel said on Tuesday.
+"Wolverine's been tested in the past, and he's even come close to death on a few occasions,” Marvel tried to convince us in September.
 “Back then he had his healing factor to pull him out of death's clutches, but now he's not so lucky.

 "Nothing will ever be the same for the clawed Canadian ever again – mostly because it's hard to change things for a dead guy".